Federal Student Aid (FAFSA)

 New York State Higher Education Services Corporation website.

-Institutional Financial Aid is awarded based on information provided from a student’s FAFSA (as described above) or the International Financial Need Questionnaire for International students.* International applicants, see this page for further information about applying to Elim.
+Institutional Financial Aid is awarded based on information provided from a student’s FAFSA (as described above) or the International Income Verification Form for International students.* International applicants, see this page for further information about applying to Elim.

 Institutional Aid is awarded on a first come first serve basis, and we cannot guarantee availability of Institutional Aid for Financial Applications received after May 1st (click here for further Financial Deadlines).
-Students looking to begin attendance in the Spring need to have their FAFSA or International Financial Need Questionnaire submitted by December 1st.
+Students looking to begin attendance in the Spring need to have their FAFSA or International Income Verification Form submitted by December 1st.

 All students agree to the terms and conditions of the Institutional Financial Aid Policy upon acceptance of their Institutional Financial Aid.
 Please reference our Institutional Financial Aid Policy for the complete Financial Aid terms and conditions.